nubi1128/consoleJKO/README.md

 # Console JKO App

-### A CLI application with .Net Core
+### A Console application with .Net Core

-  It's a console app developed with .Net Core which describes a marketplace platform that allows users to do some operation.
+  It's a command-line-application developed with .Net Core console app which describes a marketplace platform that allows users to do some operation.
   The following are three types of object in the marketplace.

   1. `User`